 The essential toolkit for secondary computing teachers

-Your local computing community
+Your local network of expert computing support.

 Communities of Practice

 These local networks of computing teachers are forums to share expertise, resources and best practice.
 Run by Computing at School (CAS).